sqnfa/passwords-sqnfa-web/README.md

 **BlackListConfiguration**

 - `caseInsensitiveWords`: string[] - A list of black listed words.
 Both the password and every words are compared with toLocaleUpperCase.
+- `ratioThreshold`: number - The ratio between the length of the password over the length of the black listed word.
+0.75 would imply that 6 out of 8 consecutive characters cannot be on the black list.

 ### useRegexHandler(config: RegexConfiguration, stopOnFailure = false)